Emphasis on Energy Efficiency & Sustainability

 California Solar Permitting Guidebook: A guidebook developed by the Governor’s Office of Planning and Research to help improve local permitting of small solar photovoltaic (PV systems).

-Thanks to a grant from CalRecycle, the California Department of Resources Recycling and Recovery, Orange has been able to subsidize the cost of pacing its arterial streets with Asphalt Rubberized Hot Mix (ARHM).
+Thanks to a grant from CalRecycle, the California Department of Resources Recycling and Recovery, Orange has been able to subsidize the cost of paving its arterial streets with Asphalt Rubberized Hot Mix (ARHM).

 The rehabilitation of six streets was possible for the Fiscal Year 2018 which utilized 299,470 pounds of crumb rubber, which diverted 24,956 tires from California’s landfills.